felix-wang-0307/weather-search-web/README.md

 4. Run `tsc` or `npm run build` to compile TypeScript files to JavaScript files
 5. Check if `dist` folder is created and contains compiled JavaScript files
 6. Run `npm run start` to start the back-end server
+7. Visit `http://localhost:8080` to see the locally deployed back-end
 - For Google Cloud, you can use `gcloud app deploy` to deploy the front-end project

-# How to get the API keys and
+## How to get the API keys
 1. Get the API key from Tomorrow.io by signing up at https://www.tomorrow.io/weather-api/
 2. Get the API key from Google Maps by signing up at https://developers.google.com/maps/documentation/javascript/get-api-key
 3. Get the API key from IPinfo by signing up at https://ipinfo.io/account/home